-In the minutes after the final buzzer sounded and sent Penn men’s basketball to the NCAA Tournament, sophomore AJ Brodeur hugged a lot of people.
+In the minutes after Penn men’s basketball beat Harvard to secure its spot in the NCAA Tournament, sophomore AJ Brodeur hugged a lot of people.

 He hugged his teammates.
 He hugged his friends.
 He even hugged a few strangers.